w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/osi-layers.md

 If server and client are very tightly coupled, it is very hard one to evolve independently from another.
 Architectures like REST address this issue by promoting loose coupling, a principle also embraced by WoT.
 The REST concept where every resource has URI is also a primary design choice of the WoT.

-### Broker Client Model
+### Broker-Client Model

-The Broker Client Model is another significant topology.
+The Broker-Client Model is another significant topology.
 In this model, multiple clients connect to a central broker.
 While it's often referred to as Publisher-Subscriber, the term Broker-Client is more precise as PubSub can exist without a broker.

 ![broker-client-model](/img/9-OSI-Layers/broker-client-model.png)